amfz/arxivdl/README.md

-# dlarxiv
+# arxivdl

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `dlarxiv` is to make it easier to responsibly query and download papers from arXiv to disk or AWS S3 storage.
-This is particularly useful if you are trying to download several papers that match a specific query. `dlarxiv` also includes supporting functions to retrieve papers by subject area and submission date and to give files more meaningful names.
+The goal of `arxivdl` is to make it easier to responsibly query and download papers from arXiv to disk or AWS S3 storage.
+This is particularly useful if you are trying to download several papers that match a specific query. `arxivdl` also includes supporting functions to retrieve papers by subject area and submission date and to give files more meaningful names.

 ## Installation